 “We wanted to show how easy and simple it is to operate for on-farm electricity generation.
 More recently we have been looking at a large-scale trial, on a reasonably sized farm.
 The data we’ve collected over the last year are very promising and backs up the smaller study, with good if not better gas production.”

 But can the technology be applied by life-stylers with a smaller operation?

 It all comes down, says Rupert, to economies of scale.
 “There are certainly not insignificant costs involved but it could be worth considering if you are able to join in with others in the area, and share the costs and rewards.”

 The technology has been in place in small villages in Japan and China where communities collected their rubbish and use one large digester to cook.

-It helps if some of the infrastructure is in place already.
+It helps if some of the infrastructures are in place already.
 “Many lifestylers have a generator on site, a diesel-run one can be good as well.
 There’s also some animal and plant waste around and all kinds of things you can look at doing.
 You’d need to bear in mind it’s a bit smelly, and there’s some maintenance involved.
 Although anyone with a small amount of mechanical skill can convert a generator to run on biogas.”

 An anaerobic digester is essentially a septic tank with a lid on it, that collects the gas – it does the same kind of thing.

 “You have to be a bit careful with what you put into septic tanks in the way of household cleaning products, and this is also the case for anaerobic digestion, the bacteria are pretty sensitive.
 That’s just one thing to keep in mind.”